gep13-talks/GitHubReleaseDemos/PITCHME.md

 "...simple set of rules and requirements that dictate how version numbers are assigned and incremented.
 These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software."

++++

+#### The rules

+Given a version number MAJOR.MINOR.PATCH, increment the:

+* MAJOR version when you make incompatible API changes
+* MINOR version when you add functionality in a backwards-compatible manner
+* PATCH version when you make backwards-compatible bug fixes

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

++++

+#### Examples

+- 0.1.0
+- 1.0.0 |
+- 0.3.13 |
+- 0.2.0-unstable3  |
+- 0.2.0-unstable.3+Branch.develop.Sha.e6eb071cd30974b80d7e237b85e7729a1d791e1e |

 ---

 #### What branching strategy should I use?